paulcam206/AdaptiveCards/specs/DesignDiscussions/SharedModelJavascript.md

 Emscripten provides two different facilities for generating bindings between C++ and Javascript.

 The first is to use [WebIDL](https://www.w3.org/TR/WebIDL-1/).
-This approach probably makes a good deal of sense in some scenarios and when starting a project from scratch.
+This approach probably makes a good deal of sense in purely consumptive scenarios and when starting a project from scratch.
 However, there are two crucial limitations that preclude us from using the WebIDL approach.
 First, WebIDL-generated bindings are unidirection Javascript → C++ only.
 If we want to allow Javascript authors to have custom elements, they need to be able to have their Javascript code invoked from C++.
-The second is that the WebIDL binding environment can't interact with smart pointer classes (i.e. `std::unique_ptr<>` and `std::shared_ptr<>`), which are ubiquitous in existing SM code.
+The second is that the WebIDL binding environment can't interact with smart pointer classes (i.e.
+`std::unique_ptr<>` and `std::shared_ptr<>`), which are ubiquitous in the existing SM codebase.

-The second is to use [Embind](https://emscripten.org/docs/porting/connecting_cpp_and_javascript/embind.html) -- a header that's part of the Emscripten project.
-Embind provides macros and facilities for declaring and defining bindings.
+The second option is to use [Embind](https://emscripten.org/docs/porting/connecting_cpp_and_javascript/embind.html) -- a header-based solution that's part of the Emscripten project.
+Embind provides macros and facilities for declaring and 1defining bindings.
 The generated bindings are bidirectional and know how to interface with smart pointers.

 #### Embind Basics